btc100k/shamir_seed_qr_codes/README.md

 # Installation
 Hopefully you have python3 installed.

 You're probably going to need to install some python modules.

+These are the ones you'll need for the JSON text version:
+* pip3 install mnemonic

-These are the ones you'll need.
+These are the ones you'll need for the QR code version:
 * pip3 install mnemonic
 * pip3 install qrcode
 * (see below) pip3 install opencv-python
 * (install zbar, but this is platform specific.
 See below)
 * pip3 install pyzbar

 # Installing zbar
 On Macintosh, I used: